harvesthill/reddit-wiki-archive/steroids/index.md

 ## Hair Loss, Acne, Prostate Dysfunction

-All of these can be accelerated and aggravated with exogenous androgen use.
+*All of these can be accelerated and aggravated with exogenous androgen use*.

 * *Have you seen a 20-year old already going bald?*